 And always remember to choose bright colors that look equally well when light and dark tones.
 The cheery canary yellow used inside the balcony stands out beautifully in this home complete with slate grey and eggshell tones.

-Refer to historical architecture to get some amazing inspiration for exterior paint colors for Indian homes.
+Refer to historical architecture to get some amazing inspiration for exterior paint colors.
 Also, choose colors that go with the building’s style.

 Doesn’t this home remind you of the Spanish era?
 There’s something about the gable roof, open spaces and the strategically built stone wall that lend a sense of history.